REDEFINING HIGHER EDUCATION

 - The B.A. in Entrepreneurial Business thoroughly prepares students to lead in any type of business or management role.
 Students will learn the finer details of effective business, including decision making, the role of economics in real world dynamics, people management, accounting, business law, and other topics.
 Experts in the field of business are studied at length.

-- The Classical Education and Leadership (CEL) program is designed for future teachers of grades 6–12 in the areas of English, History, Social Studies, Mathematics, and the Natural Sciences.
+- The Classical Education and Leadership (CEL) program is designed for future teachers of grades 6–12 in the areas of English, History, Mathematics, and the Natural Sciences.
 The program teaches them the history, theory, philosophy, and practice of teaching, learning, and schooling that is presently being recovered within the classical education renewal movement.
 Each CEL student takes six core courses plus the concentration-specific courses in one of three areas: General Sciences, Humanities, and Mathematics.
 Following the Thales College model, the program combines academic coursework with professional mentoring and internships to help students acquire teaching skills and model the classical ideal of a life well-lived.

 - The B.S. in Mechanical Engineering (beginning Fall 2023) prepares students for a wide range of technical, sales, and industrial careers.
 Students will learn the fundamental principles of mechanical engineering, including material properties, technical drawing, thermodynamics, fluid mechanics, mechatronics, and other topics.
 Students have the opportunity to practice what they learn in an operational manufacturing facility.
 Due to the extra courses needed to complete an engineering degree, students in this program are required to complete an additional two terms of coursework.